whily/notes/xps-archlinux.md

 ```

 Pay attention to `sudo` above to pass the permission check.

+Available packages for Android SDK can be checked with `sdkmanager
+--list`, and selected packages can be installed by e.g. `sudo sdkmanager --install 'build-tools;27.0.3`

 #### Sound
 To easily unmute and adjust sound level, install alsa-utils: